 Recording Arts Admission

 To apply to the Jacobs School of Music, undergraduate applicants must complete the online application process (please note November 1 priority deadline for online application).
 Select 'Recording Arts' as the intended major; it is not necessary to indicate a teacher preference or repertoire list, and a musical audition is not required.
 Recording Arts applicants must also submit a portfolio of creative work by December 1, 2016.
 The portfolio must be submitted via the online portal.
 Complete portfolio details are available here.
-We encourage online portfolio submission, however hard copies are accepted.